bhruszka/ApplauseAssignment/README.md

 # Applause Assignment - Tester Matching
-A REST API developed using Django framework.
+A REST API developed using the Django framework.
 ## Assumptions
 - Times in `testers.csv` file are in UTC timezone.
-- Testers could reported a bug on a divice that they no longer own
+- Testers could report a bug on a device that they no longer own
-- If tester doesn't own a device anymore bugs related to this device don't count towards expirience
+- If a tester doesn't own a device anymore the bugs related to this device don't count towards experience
 ## Technologies used

 ### REST API: